P.S: I'm sorry about the lazy amount of posts this week. Rafaservice will resume normally by Monday. Pinky promise.

 That’s part of the deal, I think, if you’re going to be in that position.
 And our job in that position is to stick up for whoever is getting a bad deal.
 I wish we could get a guy at the top of his game just saying I’m gay, let’s move on, next.
 But it’s got to be while he’s playing.
 While he’s at the top of his game.
 But they’re going to take a lot of heat, man.

-The idea of a gay man in the locker room seems to have deeper implications and causes the most discomfort with the public - so that's where we need to go.
+*pic from DtLThe idea of a gay man in the locker room seems to have deeper implications and causes the most discomfort with the public - so that's where we need to go.

 WADA boss "disappointed" by criticism from Nadal, Murray